-Certificate in Quality & Regulatory Affairs (Part Time)Opening for Applications in January 2018
+Certificate in Quality & Regulatory Affairs (Part Time)Applications for September 2021 are no longer being accepted.

-Discipline: Biopharmaceutical and Medical Science
+Discipline: Analytical, Biopharmaceutical and Medical Science

 Location: Galway - Dublin Road

 Mode of Study: Part time

 Entry Requirements: Applicants must hold a major award at Level 6 (Higher Certificate) or higher to be eligible to apply.

 €800 for Regulatory Affairs & Compliance Auditing

 €400 for Validation